facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 try it! **[break the immutable object] (https://3v4l.org/AWndR)**

-This problem is easy to solve, we must put a flag in the constructor and if it is true throw an exception.
+This problem is easy to solve, we must put a flag in the constructor and if it is true, throw an exception.
-__Another way to fix it would be to create a `named constuctor` and make the `__constructor` private_.
+_Another way to fix it would be to create a `named constuctor` and make the `__constructor` private_.
 Let's do it using the first solution!

 # The concrete example, break the immutable object: first fix